Through the unique one-on-one services we offer, we can help you get a great sound from the music you’re making at home.

 This hidden volume control means that there’s no noticeable jump in volume when different songs are played back-to-back, even if music from decades past (60s / 70s) is played next to the latest pop hits.

-This new LUFS standard has given us mastering engineers more chance to bring out the best in the music we master; we can serve the music with the technical tweaks we make rather than just ‘making it as loud as possible’.
+This new LUFS standard has given us mastering engineers more chance to bring out the best in the music we master; we have more chance to bring out the emotion and vibe of the music with the technical tweaks we make.

 Finally, album mastering needs a mention.
 A mastering algorithm looks at each song as a stand-alone piece of music, therefore algorithmic mastering was not designed to master albums.